Molina Healthcare Insurance Review & Complaints

 The Gold plan is the Molina Gold 80.
 This is a zero deductible plan with copays that match the Silver 73 plan at $30 and $55.
 Prescription drugs also have no deductible and start at $15.

 We ran a quote in California for a single 30-year-old with an income of $50,000.
 The Bronze plan returned a rate of $173.18 per month and $227.49 for the Silver 70 plan.
 The Gold 80 plan came in at $255.00 and the Platinum Plan at $294.67.
 As our sample person qualifies for the catastrophic plan, we did return a quote of $173.14 for that option.
 However, when you go to buy Molina Healthcare Insurance health coverage, you might find a much different rate.

-Many of the complaints cite denied claims, policy cancellations after automatic payment systems failed, frequent website down time, and difficulty with providers and delayed referrals.
+Many of the complaints cite denied claims, policy cancellations after automatic payment systems failed, frequent website downtime, and difficulty with providers and delayed referrals.

 While all health insurance companies have similar complaints, the overall image of this company is of one that is not responding to customer concerns, which raises red flags.

 So, is Molina health insurance good?
 Molina Healthcare Insurance is a big health insurance company but seems to have somewhat moved away from its founder’s goal of putting patients before dollars.
 They have a good selection of plans at reasonable rates and may be helpful to those looking for help with state-run programs.